jessewolcott/InfrastructureScripts/README.md

 Set your servers and schedule this task, and it will terminate disconnected sessions on your servers.

+## VendorTerminationCheck.ps1

+Schedule this script to email your vendor contacts to check if all the people that have access to your org still need it.

 ## ZebraKR203-WindowsUpdateFix.ps1

 An MS update broke this commodity thermal printer.
 This script gets you up and running!